In Northern Kenya, Chiluke Ali and her daughter, Botu, are making the kind of impact in the fight against FGM that requires true heroism.

 - The risk for FGM isn’t uniform across Kenya, though it tends to be higher in rural areas, among lower-income families with less education, or among certain ethnic groups

-- Removing flesh is the most common form of FGM in Kenya, and — with the exception of the Kisii community, where it’s predominantly carried out by healthcare professionals — it’s largely performed by traditional practitioners
+- With the exception of the Kisii community, where it’s predominantly carried out by healthcare professionals, FGM in Kenya is largely performed by traditional practitioners

 - Cases of FGM in Kenya have risen in the last two years due to COVID-19